udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 ## 1. Background

+There is this movement called "Tokenizing everything":

+* Crypto tokens represent (or be pegged to) shares of right, access to services, voting power, real world financial assets, etc.
+* Tokens serve as accounting units in bookkeeping and payments.
+* Tokens eliminate the requirement of intermediaries in many trading scenarios thus simplify and expedite the trading process at very low cost.
+Fungible tokens are very easy to trade *en mass*, while none-fungible tokens can help to track the asset flow in an economy and to help people understand the dynamics of the economy.
+* In short, crypto-tokens are the private money for applications.

+Tokens have been used in crowdfunding a new wave of innovative applications based on blockchain and related technologies.
+It has disrupted the startup model based on VC funding.
+On one side startups can receive funding much earlier in their product development.
+On the other side, everyone can invest in projects they believe in and gain the potential for investment return which used to belong to the privilege of so called "accredited investors".

+Tokens are the tickets to the next wave innovations.

 In the beginning, there was Bitcoin.

-Although touted as "digital cash", Bitcoin has been pushed to play pivotal roles beyond cryptocurrency.
+Initially it was touted as "digital cash", and is still is, Bitcoin has also been pushed to play pivotal roles beyond cryptocurrency.
 Many projects have created protocols on top of Bitcoin to facilitate the exchange of general assets.
-Omni Layer(formly Mastercoin)<sup>[\[1\]][omni-layer]</sup>Counterparty<sup>[\[2\]][counterparty]</sup>Prism<sup>[\[3\]][prism]</sup>
+Omni Layer(formly Mastercoin)[\[1\]][omni-layer]Counterparty[\[2\]][counterparty]Prism[\[3\]][prism]

-But because Bitcoin was first and foremost designed to work as a fungible currency, adopting it beyond as such has proved to be clunky and limited.
+But adopting Bitcoin beyond crypto-currency has proved to be clunky and limited because it was first and foremost designed to work as a fungible currency system.

-Ethereum (the E, for short reference) has emerged from the crowd to reach its inventor’s destiny, initially as “programmable money”, then as a general blockchain based “world computer” usable for financial and non-financial applications.
-A general-purposed smart contract architecture peforms well to building a variety of on-chain applications to fulfill blockchain’s promise of being the backbone of the "Internet of Values".
+Ethereum has emerged from the crowd to reach its inventor’s destiny, initially as “programmable money”, then as a general blockchain based “world computer” usable for financial and non-financial applications.
+A general-purposed smart contract architecture allows a variety of on-chain applications to fulfill blockchain’s promise of being the backbone of the "Internet of Values".

-But the most challenging issue posed to Ethereum is how to represent the "values".
-For the moment, like almost all the other open ledger platforms, Ethereum is exclusively handling digital currency transfers, as Buterin put in one of his podcast in early 2018:
+The most challenging issue posed to Ethereum is how to represent the "values", however.
+As of today, like almost all the other open ledger platforms, Ethereum is most about handling digital currency transfers, as Buterin put in one of his podcast in early 2018:

 "The very first vision was basically a general purpose platform for financial contracts.
-If X happens then send $5 to account Y, if Z happens send $5 to account B. That was basically what I thought Ethereum would be for"<sup>[\[4\]][vitalik-buterin]</sup>
+If X happens then send $5 to account Y, if Z happens send $5 to account B. That was basically what I thought Ethereum would be for"[\[4\]][vitalik-buterin]

-Ethereuem’s model of "value" is primitive.
+Ethereum’s model of "asset" is primitive.
 In the basic model, for any kind of value/asset the only attribute associated with this asset is the balance of it, a number.
 This simplified model probably will fit financial transactions well, but it appears inadequate dealing with variety of asset types in the real world economy.
+In spite of the effort of standardizing non-fungibles, such as ERC721 and derivatives, we still huge room for improvement that UDAP can contribute.

-The three-year-old smart contract implementation in Ethereum, though having attracted thousands of development teams to deploy applications, mostly in Solidity, on the platform, is far from being mature and productive to becoming the world computer:  It is
+The three-year-old smart contract implementation in Ethereum, though having attracted vast number of development teams to deploy applications on the platform, is far from being mature and productive to becoming the world computer:

-    - Limited in features and functions.
-For instances, Limited parameter types.
+- Limited in language features.
-    - Lack advanced language features that JavaScript, Python, or Java can offer.
-    - Primitive in collection processing and manipulations.
 - Slow performance.
 The EVM is not really a modern virtual machine like JVM or V8 JavaScript engine.
 It’s an interpreter that parse the smart contract opcode and run the underlying supporting libraries.
 The EVM is at least an order and slower than regular system programming languages.
 The total throughput of the blockchain is directly impacted by the slow performance of the virtual machine.
 There are many reasons that faster and mature virtual machines cannot be used in the current version of Ethereum.
 A lot of efforts have been made in development to enhance the performance of the virtual machine.
-    - The general purpose computing power in the  current version of EVM, on the other hand, has rendered itself vulnerable to many security breaches, as documented by Making Smart Contract Smarter<sup>[\[5\]][making-smart-contract-smarter]</sup>.
+- Large attack surface.
+The general purpose computing power in the  current version of EVM has rendered itself vulnerable to many security breaches, as documented by Making Smart Contract Smarter[\[5\]][making-smart-contract-smarter].
 It's very hard for relatively inexperienced programmers to get the Smart contract right.
 Considering the smart contract are handling millions of dollars of assets, customers take a huge risk in moving forward with a smart contract strategy.
-- Smart contract makes

 If we can draw some analogies between web application development and blockchain application development, smart contract is to blockchain development what CGI is to web app development.

-It’s rather young.
+Everything is rather young.

-The limitations of the current mainstream Smart contract platforms have become a serious impediment to people's ever-growing interest in tokenization of everything.
-Tokenization has become the symbol of The new economy, short named as token economy.
-In this new economy enabled by block team technologies, every bit of value is represented by a crypto-graphical token.
-With the security feature enabled by blockchain technologies, tokens have basically transformed the asset we deal with every day into capital, characterized by its high liquidity.
-Tokens make the assets owners to realize the economic returns than those assets are capable of, in the meantime, tokens will make people who are in need of capital to obtain the capital in a most feasible way.
-Tokens are basically the gasoline of the new economy.
-If there is one thing that will happen in the next few year for the Internet industry, this "one thing" is to "tokenize everything".

-- Crypto tokens represent (or be pegged to) shares of right, access to services, voting power, real world financial assets, etc.
-- Tokens serve as accounting units in bookkeeping and payments.
-- Tokens eliminate the requirement of intermediaries in many trading scenarios thus simplify and expedite the trading process at very low cost.
-Fungible tokens are very easy to trade en mass, while none-fungible tokens can help to track the asset flow in an economy and to help people understand the dynamics of the economy.
-- In short, crypto-tokens are the private money for applications.

-Tokens have been used in crowdfunding a new wave of innovative applications based on blockchain and related technologies.
-It has disrupted the startup model based on VC funding.
-On one side startups can receive funding much earlier in their product development.
-On the other side, everyone can invest in projects they believe in and gain the potential for investment return which used to belong to the privilege of so called "accredited investors".

-Tokens are the tickets to the next Internet banquet.

-UDAP is designed to support tokenizing everything movement natively, in the low-level storage model and communications.
-We are shifting away from the lump sum description of values into individually identifying each items in the physical world and in virtual world alike.
-On top of the identifications, we are going to beauty brand-new user experience to deal with their personal properties intuitively, to sell them, to trade them, to pledge them for capital, to lead them to friends, or to give them away.
-In the back, UDAP is a protocol for any third parties to port their existing applications easily and quickly to open ledger technologies and a decentralized storage Technologies.
-From the back end to the user experience end, UDAP has been designed to as a enabling technology to fulfill the promise of the Internet of values.

-Blockchain technology is nicknamed the Internet of the moment However, when we look closely at the carrier of value transfer currently carried by the blockchain, 99% of the applications are actually limited to the best liquidity and the most easily solved type of asset, which is cryptocurrency.
-So the current blockchain is more accurately "The Internet of Money"<sup>[\[6\]][the-internet-of-money]</sup>

-But our neighborhood faces massive, palpable and non-palpable assets.
-Are these good blockchain, or related decentralized, bookkeeping techniques, good value, discovery, value recognition, and value transfer?
-There is no doubt that the answer is yes.
-There have been quite a few blockchain-based technologies that are attempting to address real-world non-monetary assets and how to decentralize their networks in recognition of the exchange of recognition.
-However, we find these protocol offerings and platforms based on the existing blockchain, the second-level structure based on currency transfers.
-Around 2014, when Bitcoin technology was recognized by the majority, many projects proposed the notion of a colored currency, one that is grafted onto the currency of permutable value - Unique identification technology that allows us to use currency symbols to represent real-life accessible and non-accessible assets.

 ## 2. The Goals

 Our ultimate goal is to build the Internet of Assets.
 Its value proposition has a clear boundary, and includes the following concrete deliverables:

-1)  Develop an asset protocol through understanding the "assets" in our world from a blockchain perspective, and create abstraction of the general behaviors of assets; Define convenient APIs for traditional vertical applications to integrate with blockchains, which would not require application developers to have a deep understanding of blockchain and decentralized technologies.
+1)  Develop an asset protocol through understanding the "assets" in our world from a blockchain perspective, and create abstraction of the general behaviors of assets; Define convenient APIs for traditional vertical applications to integrate with blockchains, which would not require application developers to have a deep understanding of blockchain and decentralization technologies.

-2)  Provide a reference implementation of UDAP protocol, and deploy a permissionless asset blockchain so that app vendors can catch the express train of decentralized computing and decentralized storage without changing the existing application architecture.
+2)  Provide a reference implementation of UDAP protocol, on top of Ethereum initially.
 We abstract the most central part of decentralized computing, decentralized storage technology and decentralized messaging mechanism into a concise and effective API.
-Considering that the decentralized computing and storage technologies are still in an immature phase and are in a period of rapid growth, we believe such technology platforms will bring tremendous value to third-party application developers.

 3) Implement a Universal Asset Wallet(UAW) for end-users.
 The UAW will capture the most useful interaction patterns with assets that allows users to store, copy, transfer, sell/buy, and trade a variety of assets deposit from third party applications in one place.
 Such a design for third-party application development, in fact, is a very favorable news, because the third-party platforms can focus on the current core business logic without having to figure out how to build their own assets blockchain and user Interaction.